AhmedDev374/Site-Observability-Platform/README.md

 ## Overview

-PrometheusFlow is a self-contained monitoring solution for container environments.
-It includes:
+**Site-Observability-Platform** provides visibility into infrastructure and site services by combining:

-1. **Prometheus** – Time-series database for collecting and storing metrics
+1. **Prometheus** – Collects and stores metrics in a time-series database
-2. **Grafana** – Visualization platform for creating insightful dashboards
+2. **Grafana** – Dashboards and visualization layer
 3. **Alertmanager** – Handles alerts and notifications
-4. **Custom Exporters** – Specialized collectors for network metrics
+4. **Custom Exporters** – Expose site-specific service metrics

+This platform helps track site uptime, performance, and service reliability with ready-to-use dashboards and alerts.

 ---